 Investment Firm License (ESI)

-Platforms in Poland that offer derivative financial products on cryptoassets (futures, options, CFDs) must be licensed as Investment Firms under the MiFID II directive, as these products are considered financial instruments.
+Platforms in Poland that offer derivative financial products on cryptoassets (futures, options, CFDs) must be licensed as Investment Firms under MiFID II, as these products are considered financial instruments.
 The granting of this license is also the responsibility of the KNF, which supervises the correct application of MiFID II and MiCA in the field of cryptoassets.

 AML/KYC Compliance